 The mechanism of action

 1. Depression of the bone marrow.
-This leads to a decrease in blood cells, especially white blood cells which makes the person more susceptible for infections.
+This leads to a decrease in blood cells, especially white blood cells which make the person more susceptible to infections.

 2. Damage to the epithelium of the gastrointestinal tract: oral and GIT ulceration